 Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 18.
-2: Disclose Audit committee/ council of governors C.3.5 If the council of governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the council of governors has taken a different position. oplicable in 2016/17. external auditors for council of governors approved the re-appointment of KPMG as the 19.
-2: Disclose Audit committee C.3.9 A separate section of the annual report should describe the work of the audit committee in discharging its responsibilities.
-The report should include: • the significant issues that the committee considered in relation to financial statements, operations and compliance, and how these issues were addressed; an explanation of how it has assessed the effectiveness of the external audit process and the approach taken to the appointment or re- appointment of the external auditor, the value of external audit services and information on the length of tenure of the current audit firm and when a tender was last conducted; and if the external auditor provides non-audit services, the value of the non- audit services provided and an explanation of how auditor objectivity and independence are safeguarded.
+2: Disclose Audit committee/ council of governors C.3.5 If the council of governors does not accept the audit committee's recommendation on the appointment, reappointment or removal of an external auditor, the board of directors should include in the annual report a statement from the audit committee explaining the recommendation and should set out reasons why the council of governors has taken a different position.

+Not applicable in 2016/17.
+At its meeting on 20 October 2016, the council of governors approved the re-appointment of KPMG as the Trust's external auditors for a three year reporting period.

+19. 2: Disclose Audit committee C.3.9 A separate section of the annual report should describe the work of the audit committee in discharging its responsibilities.
+The report should include: • the significant issues that the committee considered in relation to financial statements, operations and compliance, and how these issues were addressed; an explanation of how it has assessed the effectiveness of the external audit process and the approach taken to the appointment or re- appointment of the external auditor, the value of external audit services and information on the length of tenure of the current audit firm and when a tender was last conducted; and • if the external auditor provides non-audit services, the value of the non-audit services provided and an explanation of how auditor objectivity and independence are safeguarded.